Play Store Not Downloading Apps? Here's How I Finally Fixed It

 Steps:

-Important: Clearing data logs you out of Play Store.
-You'll need to sign back in.
+Important: Clearing data will log you out of the Play Store.
+You'll have to log back in.

 4. Restart Your Phone

-I used to skip this step.
-Big mistake.
+I used to not do this step.
+Big error.

-Restarting clears temporary glitches that block downloads.
-After a restart, Play Store gets a fresh connection to Google servers.
+Restarting fixes temporary problems that stop downloads.
+When you restart your device, Play Store gets a new connection to Google's servers.

-Just hold the power button and restart.
-Simple but effective.
+Just press and hold the power button to restart.
+Easy but useful.

 5. Remove and Re-Add Your Google Account

-When downloads fail repeatedly, your Google account sync might be stuck.
+If downloads keep failing, your Google account sync might be stuck.

 Steps:

-This forces Play Store to re-authenticate.
-Downloads usually work immediately after.
+This makes Play Store ask for your password again.
+Downloads usually work right away after.

 6. Check Date and Time Settings

-Wrong date/time confuses Play Store's connection to Google servers.
+A wrong date/time confuses the Play Store's connection to Google servers.

 Fix:

-I once had my date set a week ahead.
-No apps would download until I fixed it.
+I once made plans for a date a week ahead of time.
+I couldn't download any apps until I fixed it.

 7. Disable VPN or Proxy